lassertos/masterarbeit/latex/arbeit/notes/sources-notes-filtered.md

 Link: https://doi.org/10.1145/3649217.3653571

+Notes:

+- introduces a new tool for distributed pair programming
+- may contain interesting sources for arguing for collaborative features
+- problems with existing systems:
+  - lack of features to change roles between students
+  - poor support of activities management by teachers
+  - low data collection preventing advanced features offered by learning analytics
+- an evaluation of the developed tool is given

 ## Containerizing CS50: Standardizing students’ programming environments

 Link: https://doi.org/10.1145/3649217.3653567

+Notes:

+- another paper about the CS50 approach used at harvard
+- explains prior approaches and afterwards the current solution based on containers
+- uses Github Codespaces
+- need to think about why this is not a suitable solution for our goals
+- maybe just argue that we do not want to be dependent on external services?

 ## Development of Project Management Module for Reflex Cloud IDE

 Link: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10515647

+Notes:

+- continuation of the RIDE papers
+- comparison of project management capabilities of different ides
+- description of custom implementation

 ## Exploring the Boundaries: Online Compiler Limitations and Capabilities

 Link: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10522387

+Notes:

+- provides a literature review on online compilers
+- proposes an architecture for online compilers
+- could be used for designing compilation backend

 ## CodeXchange: Leaping into the Future of AI-Powered Code Editing

 Link: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10585043

+Notes:

+- main points:
+  - code translation
+  - auto comment generation
+  - optimizing code
+  - real-time collaborative programming
+- lists chatgpt as a code editor
+- not sure how helpful

 ## CREATOR: An Educational Integrated Development Environment for RISC-V Programming